Salihler/ChangeNetwork/README.md

 # StatusChanger

-A status changer for windows network adapters with VMI.
+A status changer for windows network adapters using Microsoft's WMI.

 ## Run Locally